ting-chen-cn/inflight-api-nest/README.md

-# 🛫 Finnair Pre-Assignment API
+# 🛫 Inflight Passenger API

 A RESTful API built with [NestJS](https://nestjs.com/), [Prisma](https://www.prisma.io/), and PostgreSQL.
 This project simulates endpoints for retrieving passengers and flight data, as requested by the inflight crew application team.